roket1428/darkman-time/README.md

 - The cache file from last time it ran.
 - Using the system [`geoclue`](https://directory.fsf.org/wiki/Geoclue).

-Based on your location, it determine sunrise/sundown.
-It will then update to darkmode or light mode accordingly.
+Based on your location, darkman will determine sunrise/sundown.
+It will then switch to dark mode or light mode accordingly.

 Finally, it'll set a timer for the next sundown / sunrise (whichever comes first), to switch to the opposite mode, set another timer, and sleep again.

 It's designed to run as a service and require as little intervention as possible.

+### D-Bus service

+A D-Bus endpoint is also exposed.
+There's a property to determine the current mode (`Mode`), and a signal to listen to changes (`ModeChanged`).
+Third-party applications can use this to determine whether they should render light mode or dark mode.

+The object path is `/nl/whynothugo/darkman` and uses the interface `nl.whynothugo.darkman`.

 ## Development